getdnsapi/getdns/README.md

 * OSX 10.8, 10.9
 * Ubuntu 12.04, 13.10

-The NLNet folks offered to build on a number of legacy platforms as well to help ensure that the code is clean.
+The NLnet Labs folks offered to build on a number of legacy platforms as well to help ensure that the code is clean.
 These include some big endian hardware and a few more obscure operating systems which will not be publicly supported but might work if someone wants to try them.

 We intend to add MS-Windows, Android and other platforms to the releases as we have time to port it.